 I have been working as an illustrator for the last 20 years.
 I have published over 40 publications in their various forms.
 I have worked on education books, history publications, picture books and pop up books.
-I have achieved considerable recognition in particular with my own book 'Dylan’s Day' and with collaborations such as 'Mouseton Abbey' (Make Believe Ideas), 'Stuff you should know about the Human Body' and 'Stuff you should know about the Planet' (Quarto).
-My Latest Book 'The Story of inventions' is soon tomb published by The old Dungate Press..
+I have achieved considerable recognition in particular with my own book 'Dylan’s Day' and with collaborations such as 'Mouseton Abbey', 'Stuff you should know about the Human Body' and 'Stuff you should know about the Planet'.
+My Latest Book 'The Story of inventions' is about to be published.

 Before I began working as an illustrator, I started off as a fine artist.
 In 1988 took my foundation degree at Chelsea college of Art and then in 1989 went to Goldsmiths College in London, to study my B.A.
 After that I worked as an artist and exhibited and staged numerous exhibitions in London, UK and Europe.
 At the same time I worked in several London Galleries as a curator and exhibition manager.
 In 1999 I studied an M.A. in Curating and commissioning Contemporary and Fine Art, at the Royal College in London.
 I worked for 10 years as an art handling technician at Tate Britain, Tate Modern and Tate stores.
-I am now currently the gallery manager of New Art Projects in Bethnal Green London.
+I now work as a full time freelance illustrator.

 I have also been restoring a 1911 Fellows Morton and Clayton boat called Hampton, which I lived on for five years in King's Cross London.

-I now live in Forest Gate with my lovely wife Jo and the dogs, Rory and Ralph.
+I now live in Forest Gate with my lovely wife Jo and the dogs, Rory and Ralph and Howard.
 Oh and the cat....